dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 # Container Network Interface
 [Back to Table of Contents](#Table-Of-Contents)

 * Container Network Interface (CNI) is a Cloud Native Computing Foundation (CNCF) project.
-It is a set of specifications and libraries to configure network interfaces in Linux containers.
+It is a set of specifications and libraries to configure network interfaces for Linux containers.
 It has a pluggable architecture; hence third party plugins are supported.
 More info on CNI can be found [here](https://github.com/containernetworking/cni)
 Various solutions that have CNI plugin is listed [here](https://landscape.cncf.io/category=cloud-native-network&format=card-mode&grouping=category) by CNCF.
 A copy of the actual list is shown below (as of June 2019)

 ![](2019-06-01-23-30-51.png)